HimanshuTirole-22/React_Template/README.md

-Created a webpage using React framework.
+A webpage using React framework.